qdrk/fpvsim-timer-configurator/README.md

 #### macOS

-Changes to the security model used in the latest versions of MacOS X 10.14 (Mojave) and 10.15 (Catalina) mean that the operating system will show an error message ('"ExpressLRS Configurator.app" cannot be openend because the developer cannot be verified') when trying to install the application.
+Changes to the security model used in the latest versions of MacOS X 10.14 (Mojave) and 10.15 (Catalina) mean that the operating system will show an error message ('"FPVSIM Timer Configurator.app" cannot be openend because the developer cannot be verified') when trying to install the application.

-To work around this, click `ExpressLRS Configurator.app` while pressing `control` key, and click `Open`.
+To work around this, click `FPVSIM Timer Configurator.app` while pressing `control` key, and click `Open`.
 In the popup, you'll be able to forcefully open the application. (you may need to try this twice.)

 Alternatively, run the following command in a terminal after installing:

 ```
-sudo xattr -rd com.apple.quarantine /Applications/ExpressLRS\ Configurator.app
+sudo xattr -rd com.apple.quarantine /Applications/FPVSIM-Timer\ Configurator.app
 ```

 #### Linux